-Symptoms don’t go the second you walk free, or adrenaline might kick in and your up and running, then adrenal fatigue comes back out of no where because you’ve been doing too much, so just take recovery at a pace you are comfortable with, you have to allow yourself the space, time and abilities to heal, as your body and mind is a powerful thing, it has the coping mechanisms to help you heal, in itself.
+Symptoms don’t go the second you walk free, or adrenaline might kick in and your up and running, then adrenal fatigue comes back out of nowhere because you’ve been doing too much, so just take recovery at a pace you are comfortable with, you have to allow yourself the space, time and abilities to heal, as your body and mind is a powerful thing, it has the coping mechanisms to help you heal, in itself.

-Time out for self-care, self-love and self-reflection, try new things and find what you’re passionate about, exercise, meditation, yoga, music, I know I speak a lot about these in my post, they are key things to help with recovery.
+Time out for self-care, self-love and self-reflection, try new things and find what you’re passionate about, exercise, meditation, yoga, music, I know I speak a lot about these in my post, they are vital things to help with recovery.

 Control what you can control in your life, leave what you can not, ask yourself what you can do to make today better, then find a way to do it.

-It is not easy to do to start with, but as you keep going it gets easier.
+It is not easy to do to start with, but as you keep going, it gets easier.

 It will most often feel uncomfortable at first, as you slowly reprogram your mindset, it will become second nature to you, life will become a lot happier and easier.